 Article III.
 Board of Directors and Officers of the Organization.

 Section 1.
-Titles of Officers of the Organization shall be President, Vice President/Print, Vice President/Broadcast, Secretary, Treasurer and Parliamentarian.
+Titles of Officers of the Organization shall be President, Vice President/Print, Vice President/Broadcast, Vice President/Digital, Secretary, Treasurer and Parliamentarian.
 The officers comprise the Executive Board of the Board of Directors.

 Section 2.
-The Board of Directors shall consist of the President, Vice President/Print, Vice President/Broadcast, Secretary, Treasurer, Parliamentarian and six At-Large Directors.
+The Board of Directors shall consist of the President, Vice President/Print, Vice President/Broadcast, Vice President/Digital, Secretary, Treasurer, Parliamentarian and no less than five nor more than nine At-Large Directors.

 Section 3.
-The Executive Board shall consist of the President, Vice President/Print, Vice President/Broadcast, Secretary, Treasurer and Parliamentarian.
+The Executive Board shall consist of the President, Vice President/Print, Vice President/Broadcast, Secretary, Vice President/Digital, Treasurer and Parliamentarian.

 Section 4.
 The Immediate Past President and the Executive Director in good standing may serve as ex officio members of the Executive Board and shall serve in a non-voting, advisory capacity while maintaining the continued approval of the Board of Directors.